-Why Is Being Eligible to Adjust Status Important?
+Why Is Being Eligible to "Adjust Status" So Important?

 For some people, the question of whether they are eligible to adjust status is as important as whether they meet the underlying eligibility criteria for a green card.
-That's because they have accrued 180 days or more of "unlawful presence" in the U.S., as described in “Consequences of Unlawful Presence in the U.S.: Three- and Ten-Year Time Bars.
+That's because they have accrued 180 days or more of "unlawful presence" in the U.S., as described in Consequences of Unlawful Presence in the U.S.: Three- and Ten-Year Time Bars.

-But if they can adjust status, they won't have to depart the U.S. for their consular interview.
-No departure, no time bar upon return.
+An applicant who can legally adjust status won't have to depart the U.S. for an interview at a U.S. consulate abroad.
+No departure, no potential time bar upon return.
 It's as simple as that.

 What Categories of Green Card Applicant Can Use the Adjustment of Status Procedure?

-- If your eligibility is based on asylum or refugee status, you must have waited one year since either your asylum was granted or you entered the United States as a recognized refugee.
+- If your eligibility is based on asylum or refugee status, you must have waited at least one year since either your asylum was granted or you entered the United States as a recognized refugee.

 - You must be physically in the United States.

-- You must (with some exceptions) be in valid visa status at the time of your application to adjust status, including that you have not have stayed past the expiration of your permitted stay or worked without permission from the immigration authorities.
+- You must (with a few exceptions) have entered the U.S. with permission, after inspection by border agents, and be in valid visa status at the time of your application to adjust status.
+In most situations, you must not have stayed past the expiration of your permitted stay or worked without permission from U.S. immigration authorities.

-Special Eligibility Cases: Section 245(i)
+Special Adjustment of Status Eligibility Cases: Section 245(i)

-- the beneficiary of an immigrant visa or labor certification petition (including I-140, I-130, I-360, or I-526) that was filed on or before April 30, 2001, and
+- the beneficiary of an immigrant petition or labor certification application (including I-140, I-130, I-360, or I-526), which was filed on or before April 30, 2001, and

-- if the petition was filed between January 14, 1998 and April 30, 2001, you can also prove that you were physically present in the U.S. on December 21, 2000.
+- if the petition was filed between January 14, 1998 and April 30, 2001, you were physically present in the U.S. on December 21, 2000.